 Don't Know Which Tool to Use?
 Look Through our Introductory Resources

 - Assessment and Active Learning Strategies for Introductory Geology Courses (Acrobat (PDF) 390kB Mar8 05), David McConnell, David Steer, Kathie Owens, 2003, Journal of Geoscience Education, v.
 51, n.
 2, March, 2003, p.
 205-216, is a good, concise, introduction to assessment techniques.

 - Primer on Assessment in the Geosciences is an in depth introduction to assessment created for faculty teaching introductory courses.

-- DLESE Evaluation Toolkit (more info) aims to help geoscience educators and project evaluators find good resources, get feedback and help with geoscience education evaluation, and share results with one another.
+- DLESE Evaluation Toolkit ( This site may be offline. ) aims to help geoscience educators and project evaluators find good resources, get feedback and help with geoscience education evaluation, and share results with one another.

 - Evaluation Cookbook (more info) is a basic guide to evaluation methods for lecturers in a cookbook format.

 - OERL: Online Evaluation Resource Library website designed for professionals working on project evaluations.

 - The Center for Technology in Learning at SRI International has conducted a number of projects creating assessment designs and examples for middle and high school students that are relevant to the geosciences, including:

 - PALS (more info) is an on-line, standards-based, continually updated resource bank of science performance assessment tasks indexed via the National Science Education Standards (NSES) and various other standards frameworks.